-Thus creating and updating an organization structure is a critical business enabler and an important aspect of HR.
+Thus creating and updating an organizational structure is a critical business enabler and an important aspect of HR.

-It serves as an important communication and networking tool especially in medium and large organizations.
-Through well defined organization structure, everyone is aware of what everyone else is supposed to be doing; this enables responsibility and accountability while driving efficient and proper functioning of the business.
+It serves as an important communication and networking tool, especially in medium and large organizations.
+Through a well-defined organizational structure, everyone is aware of what everyone else is supposed to be doing; this enables responsibility and accountability while driving efficient and proper functioning of the business.

 How to create an effective Organization Structure

 While the need for structure is understood defining a particular structure is primarily dependent on who the members are, what the organization context is and stage of evolution of the organization.
-Regardless of these however one would need to focus on following elements while designing a structure – the governance role the structure is supposed to play aka the number of hierarchies and the distribution of work within and among groups.
-Understanding various teams that work together to deliver the desired results is critical as more and more organizations are being designed to be team centric.
+Regardless of these however, one would need to focus on the following elements while designing a structure – the governance role the structure is supposed to play aka the number of hierarchies and the distribution of work within and among groups.
+Understanding various teams that work together to deliver the desired results is critical as more and more organizations are being designed to be team-centric.